Packer’s Lima Bean - Organic

 Phaseolus lunatus

 (100 days) Open-pollinated.
 Bush type.
-Last offered in 2017, the opening sentence of our description was written in 1999: “With global warming apparently bringing later fall frosts to our region, limas are becoming a better bet.”
+When we first offered this lima in 1999, we wrote, “With global warming apparently bringing later fall frosts to our region, limas are becoming a better bet.”
 Packer’s was the clear winner among a dozen contestants in our original trial way up north in Parkman, ME.
 In defiance of the chilly location, its branching bush plants were laden with 3" flat pods that matured in profusion.
 Our recent taste-tester found these small beans to be a “satisfying delicious blend of mealy and oily, with good bean flavor.”
 Another said, “Almost too sweet and savory.”
 If you’ve never experienced fresh baby limas right from the garden, you won’t believe how delicious they can be.
 Light green-white seed.
-BACK!

 OGThis item is certified organic